bencergazda/WPCookieConsent/README.md

 Contributing code is both an important and effective way to improve the **CC Cookie Consen**t project and its capabilities.

-If you would like contribute, **[go to the official Github repo](https://github.com/progcode/WPCookieConsent)**.
+If you would like contribute **[go to the official Github repo](https://github.com/progcode/WPCookieConsent)**.
 You can fork the plugin or [open a new issue / feature request](https://github.com/progcode/WPCookieConsent/issues).